Keep Well this Winter

 Be thankful for all that’s good

 When you’re starting to feel a slump, take some time to consider the things you’re grateful for and the positive aspects of your life.
+Maybe keep a wellness journal or start a diary to get those positive and negative thoughts out of your mind and onto paper.
 It can be the little things you’re looking forward to, or the big events that have shaped who you are.
-Building a list of these things in your head will not only reignite fond memories and improve your present mood; it will start the process of developing a new, positive mindset.
+Building a list of these things will not only reignite fond memories and improve your present mood; it will start the process of developing a new, positive mindset.